rollator3000/MS_omics/README.md

 #### General
 ```
 - GENERAL_DecisionTreeExample:
-    Get an example for the featurespace splitting of a singke decision tree
+    Get an example for the featurespace splitting of a single decision tree

 - GENERAL_simpleRF_adaption:
     Implement RF function where the single trees can be pruned.